radeklat/todoist-habitica-sync/README.md

 # Resetting sync cache

 Sometimes certain changes require to reset the sync cache.
 The cache holds state information only to allow recovery after an unexpected termination of the program.
 So it is not needed in between restarts and can be safely removed.

 To reset the cache:
 1. Stop the application.
-2. Remove the `.sync_cache/sync_cache.json` file or any other location given in the [`DATABASE_FILE`](#database_file) config option.
+2. Remove the `.sync_cache/sync_cache.sqlite` file or any other location given in the [`DATABASE_FILE`](#database_file) config option.
 3. Optionally, [update the application](#update).
 4. Start to application again.
-5. You should see all existing Todoist tasks loaded again either as `HIDDEN` (finished tasks) or `TODOIST_ACTIVE` (not completed yet).

 # Planned work